 - Do not use doxorubicin if it contains particles, is cloudy or discolored, or if the vial is cracked or damaged.

 - Drinking extra fluids while you are using doxorubicin is recommended.
 Check with your doctor for instructions.

 - Your doctor may prescribe another medicine to lessen nausea and vomiting that can occur when using doxorubicin.
 Discuss any questions with your doctor.

-- If doxorubicin accidentally spills on your skin, wash it off immediately with soap and water.
+- If you spill doxorubicin on your skin, wash it off right away with soap and water and contact your doctor.

 - Keep this product, as well as syringes and needles, out of the reach of children and away from pets.
 Do not reuse needles, syringes, or other materials.
 Dispose of properly after use.
 Ask your doctor or pharmacist to explain local regulations for proper disposal.